maplesond/spectre/doc/source/developing.rst

 Integrated Development Environments
 -----------------------------------

-Spectre was developed in the Java programming language and has become a relatively large project.
+SPECTRE was developed in the Java programming language and has become a relatively large project.
 Because Java is a relatively verbose language (as compared to a language like python), we strongly recommend using an Integrated Development Environment (IDE).
 This will enable you to easily visualise the project structure, navigate around the code, refactor code and generally be productive.

-Spectre was developed using the `IntelliJ <http://www.jetbrains.com/idea/>`_ IDE, but, while this is our preferred IDE, we do not store the
+SPECTRE was developed using the `IntelliJ <http://www.jetbrains.com/idea/>`_ IDE, but, while this is our preferred IDE, we do not store the
 IntelliJ project files in the repository.
 Instead we use maven to manage the project structure, making the spectre codebase IDE agnostic, so you should be able to use whichever Java IDE you are most familiar with.
 Most modern Java IDEs, and all those that have a wide user base, will also support maven project object models (POMs).
 The exact details of how to